-Esta fuente ha sido hecha para usarla un día muy especial en la vida de mis adorados Héctor y Trini, que han decidido casarse. ¡Os queremos felices por siempre! ¡Vivan los novios!
+Esta fuente ha sido hecha para usarla en un día muy especial en la vida de mis adorados Héctor y Trini, que han decidido casarse. ¡Os queremos felices por siempre! ¡Vivan los novios!

 Not finished font (kern in progress).
 An extra "Q" has been added in place of the "©" glyph, and a nice heart symbol appears also at the "™" one.
 I'll fine-tune some details ASAP, I promise.